iPython Notebooks

 orRandomOverSampler

-.train_size (float, optional) – Proportion of the data to use for training.
+.train_size (float, optional) – Proportion of the data to be used for training.
 Default is

 0.6

-.validation_size (float, optional) – Proportion of the data to use for validation.
+.validation_size (float, optional) – Proportion of the data to be used for validation.
 Default is

 0.2

-.test_size (float, optional) – Proportion of the data to use for testing.
+.test_size (float, optional) – Proportion of the data to be used for testing.
 Default is

 0.2

-.stratify_y (bool, optional) – Whether to stratify by the target variable during train/validation/test split.
+.stratify_y (bool, optional) – Whether to stratify by the target variable during data splitting.
 Default is

 False